Updated Jan 29, 2026

 Your customers will be able to pay as they order, thanks to Adalo's Stripe integration, which you can set up by visiting Stripe's account-creation homepage.
 Create an account, follow the directions, and return to the Editing Dashboard.

-Then, select the “Add Components/Add Screens” button, find the Stripe payment form, enter your info, and you’re ready to begin accepting payments.
+Then, select the "Add Components/Add Screens" button, find the Stripe payment form, enter your info, and you're ready to begin accepting payments.
+Stripe handles the security and compliance requirements, so you don't need to worry about PCI compliance or storing sensitive card data.

 Integrating Geolocation

-You’ve got a delivery app, so of course, you’ll want to add Adalo’s geolocation function so your drivers can seamlessly navigate to your customers' locations.
-First, get your Google API key, and then go to the “Settings” section (looks like a bicycle gear) on your Editing Dashboard.
+You've got a delivery app, so of course, you'll want to add geolocation so your drivers can seamlessly navigate to your customers' locations.
+First, get your Google API key, and then go to the "Settings" section (looks like a bicycle gear) on your Editing Dashboard.

 Then, go to your "Database" section and select the "Special Location" property type.
 Follow the directions, and your geolocation should be up and running.
 If you have any issues, check out this section of the help documentation for a detailed rundown of setting up geolocation.